-- the Auditor General gave an unqualified true and fair opinion on the Council's financial statements on 27 January 2023, four days ahead of the revised Welsh Government deadline. - the Council's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
-They were also consistent with the financial statements prepared by the Council and with our knowledge of the Council. - the quality of the draft statements presented for audit on 6 July 2022 was good. - a number of changes were made to the Council's financial statements arising from our audit work, which were reported to the Governance and Audit Committee in our Audit of Financial Statements Report in January 2023. - in addition to the Auditor General's responsibilities for auditing the Council's financial statements, he also has responsibility for the certification of a number of grant claims and returns.
-Our work to date has not identified any significant issues. - the Auditor General issued the certificate confirming that the audit of accounts for 2021-22 has been completed.
+- the Auditor General gave an unqualified true and fair opinion on the Council's financial statements together with a certificate confirming the completion of the audit of accounts for 2021-22 on 25 January 2023, ahead of the revised Welsh Government deadline of 31 January 2023. - the Council's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
+They were also consistent with the financial statements prepared by the Council and with our knowledge of the Council. - the quality of the draft statements presented for audit on 30 June 2022 was generally acceptable, but a number of changes were required to correct for misstatements arising from our audit work.
+These were reported to the Governance and Audit Committee in our Audit of Financial Statements Report on 20 January 2023, alongside three recommendations to strengthen the Council's systems and procedures used to prepare the financial statements. - in addition to the Auditor General's responsibilities for auditing the Council's financial statements, he also has responsibility for the certification of a number of grant claims and returns.
+We have commenced our work and to date have not identified any significant issues.
+We shall report our conclusions to a future Governance and Audit Committee.